What You Need to Know About 2008 Prius Battery Replacement

 Symptoms of a bad battery

-Symptoms of a bad 2008 Toyota Prius battery include low battery voltage, erraticism when running the internal combustion engine and a decrease in MPG.
+Low battery voltage, erraticism when running the internal combustion engine, and a decrease in MPG are symptoms of a bad 2008 Toyota Prius battery.
 You should always pay attention to the warning signs.
 If you notice any of these signs, get your vehicle inspected.

-A low battery voltage triggers a warning system in the ECM.
-The red triangle indicator on your dashboard is an indicator of battery trouble.
+A low battery voltage triggers an ECM warning system.
+The red triangle indicator on your dashboard indicates battery trouble.
 If the warning light comes on, you must fix the problem immediately.

 If you notice a decrease in MPG, you need to get the battery replaced.
 If the battery is overheating, consider a replacement.